Javert899/sap-extractor/README.md

 * **Transactions for the documents in a Document Flow**: given a central document type, provide as many cases as many documents of such type.
 Each case contains, as events, the transactions executed on the connected documents to the 'central' document of the case.
 It is possible to extract both a dataframe (Parquet/CSV) and a XES log.
+* Object-Centric event logs (in the MDL and JMD formats).

 ##### Procurement